 A number of hands-on exhibits for children’s entertainment includes computer-flight simulators and pedal-power airplanes.
 There's a small dining area with vending machines.
 Be sure to browse through the Wings ‘N’ Things gift shop and bring home some of the excitement.
 Special events, such as Open Cockpit, Space Expo and Women Take Flight are held throughout the year.

-Other Amenities: ADA Compliant, Bus Parking, Gift Shop, Groups Welcome, Guided Group Tours, Indoor Activity, Meeting/Event Facilities, Special Rentals
+Other Amenities: Open After COVID, ADA Compliant, Bus Parking, Gift Shop, Groups Welcome, Guided Group Tours, Indoor Activity, Meeting/Event Facilities, Special Rentals